fireteam99/cral-cli/README.md

 # cral-cli

+> ### ⚠️ Warning
+>
-> ⚠️ Rutgers changed the CAS login page January 10th 2021.
+> Rutgers changed the CAS login page January 10, 2021.
 Please upgrade to version 2 or higher for everything to function properly.

-A command line interface that makes registering for courses at Rutgers University easy.
+An open source command line interface that makes registering for courses at Rutgers University easy.
 Makes use of [Rutgers API](http://api.rutgers.edu/) and [Puppeteer](https://github.com/GoogleChrome/puppeteer) to poll for openings and register for classes respectively.

+> How is this different than [Course Tracker](https://apps.apple.com/us/app/id1143859898), [Schedru](https://www.schedru.me/), [trackRU](https://apps.apple.com/us/app/trackru-course-tracker/id1515376810), Course Sniper, etc...?

+The services mentioned above watch the status of selected sections and notify you when an opening is detected through push notifications, text, or email.
+CRAL takes it a step further by using browser automation to automatically register you for the section at superhuman speeds (add the `-d` flag when registering to see it in action).

+> Any caveats?

+Yeah theres a couple.
+For one, if you run this locally on your computer, you have to make sure it stays connected to the internet and doesn't go to sleep.
+One solution is to host it yourself on any linux instance - tip: the [screen](https://linuxize.com/post/how-to-use-linux-screen/) command can be very useful if your using ssh.

+You also need to be have some technical experience with using a terminal and setting up Node.js which the average person probably doesnt have.
+In the future it would be nice to abstract the CLI into a more user friendly application with a UI.

 ![demo-r1.gif](public/gifs/demo-r1.gif)